 Established more than 100 years ago, Rocky Mountain National Park is located in north-central Colorado.
 It occupies 265 000 acres of spectacular mountain environments ranging from 2396m to 4346m.
 Sixty peaks over 3600 meters high, glacial cirques, sparkling lakes, and picturesque mountain views attract crowds of people from all over the world.

 There are over 480 km (300 miles) of trails available for hiking and backpacking.
 The national park has a lot to offer to both those who would like to enjoy the beauty of the park in the warm months and to those who would prefer to relish the many advantages of winter hiking.
 Beware of the changing weather and the potential for avalanches.
 Always check out the weather forecast as well as the avalanche forecast when planning your hike.
 Additionally, if you decide to go for a high-altitude backpacking trip, learn more about the dangers associated with hiking at altitude.

-Grand Canyon National Park saw record visits in 2018.
-With nearly 6.38 million visitors, it was the second most popular national park in the US last year.
-The park attracted more than 6.25 million visitors in 2017, which means a 2.02% increase in the annual recreational visits between 2017 and 2018.
+After the record-breaking 2018, Grand Canyon National Park saw a decrease in the number of visits in 2019.
+With nearly 6 million visitors, it was still the second most popular national park in the US last year.
+The park attracted more than 6.38 million visitors in 2018, which means a 6.36% decrease in the annual recreational visits between 2018 and 2019.

 One of the most popular tourist destinations in the USA, Grand Canyon National Park occupies around 1.22 million acres in northern Arizona.
 It’s probably one of the most famous and scenic national parks in the world.
 The immense size of the canyon (446 km length, up to 29 km width, 1.6 km depth) overwhelms millions of people from around the world each year.